 The 7 best amusement parks in Southern California

 The longstanding Disneyland Resort is as much a spectacular piece of pop art as it is a set of theme parks.
-Incorporating two parks—the 60-year-old, near-mythic Disneyland, plus the younger, recently revamped Disney California Adventure—the resort calls itself "the Happiest Place on Earth."
-And if you bring the right mood with you, it'll likely live up to its nickname.
-There's something for everyone here: roller coasters, stage shows, fireworks, family-friendly rides and familiar properties ranging from princesses to Star Wars.
+Incorporating two parks—the 60-year-old, near-mythic Disneyland, plus the younger, recently revamped Disney California Adventure—the resort calls itself “the Happiest Place on Earth.”
+And if you bring the right mood with you, it’ll likely live up to its nickname.
+There’s something for everyone here: roller coasters, stage shows, fireworks, family-friendly rides and familiar properties ranging from princesses and Pixar pals to Marvel and Star Wars (which now has its own astounding land with Star Wars: Galaxy’s Edge).

 Before you go, make sure to check out the best Disneyland rides as well as these essential tips.

-Six Flags delivers adrenaline-pumping thrills for all but the most joyless and crowdphobic holidaymakers.
-While there are some gentle rides here, the park is most famous for the ones that'll push your heart into your mouth and your lunch onto the person sitting in front of you.
+Six Flags delivers adrenaline-pumping thrills for strong-stomached visitors.
+While there are some gentle rides here, the park is most famous for the ones that’ll push your heart into your mouth and your lunch onto the person sitting in front of you.
 The half-hearted theming leaves much to be desired and the lines can become oppressively long, but unforgettable thrills like X2, Tatsu, Goliath and more than a dozen other coasters make up for that fact.
-It's a raucous place, both on the rides and off them: if you've got very young kids in tow, Disneyland and Universal Studios are both better bets.
+It’s a raucous place, both on the rides and off them: If you’ve got very young kids in tow, Disneyland and Universal Studios are both better bets.

 Considered the focal point of Santa Monica Beach, Santa Monica Pier includes Pacific Park, a traditional set-up stocked with a Ferris wheel, aquarium, fairground games and cotton candy stands.
 It’s a busy spot to say the least, especially on warm weekends.
 The carnival attractions are nothing amazing, though the roller coaster and Ferris wheel certainly have their oceanfrot setting going for them; consider shelling out for an unlimited wristband if you’ll be going on more than just those two.